bbauska/meta-react-basics/README.md

 Notice the new () => syntax.
 Here, () => handleClick(0) is an <i>arrow
 function,</i> which is a shorter way to define functions.
-When the square is clicked, the code after the => "arrow" will run, calling handleClick(0).
+When the square is clicked, the code after the =&gt; "arrow" will run, calling handleClick(0).

 Now you need to update the other eight squares to call handleClick from